Medspace: Hospitalists on Healthcare: ‘Politicians Can’t Fix This’

 By Marcia Frellick

-The AHCA bill, in its current form, won’t become law, said Jennifer Bell, co-founder of Chamber Hill Strategies in Washington, DC, and lobbyist on the Hill for the Society of Hospital Medicine.
+The AHCA bill, in its current form, won’t become law, said Jennifer Bell, founding partner of Chamber Hill Strategies in Washington, DC, and lobbyist on the Hill for the Society of Hospital Medicine.

 “I’m a longtime Republican, I’m a Republican lobbyist, so what you’re hearing from me is stark reality,” she said.
 “This bill is going nowhere.
 Republican Senate leader Mitch McConnell has already said he will not bring this bill to a vote.”